Everyone who visits Zanzibar ends up taking a spice tour.

 And, um, yeah.

-I hate this kind of “authentic local” performances that are put on for tourists, and find them weird and manufactured.
-I’d much rather, y’know, just sit down and have a conversation and feel like I’m on the same level as the locals, rather than feeling as though I’m being performed to because I’m a tourist.
+I hate these kind of performances that are put on for tourists, and find them awkward and manufactured.
+I’d much rather, y’know, just sit down and have a conversation and feel like I’m on the same level as this guy, rather than feeling as though I’m being performed to because I’m a tourist.

 With my guide watching for my reaction, I attempted to arrange my face into an expression that would convey how excited I was by this development.
 Two men jumped out from behind a palm tree, bearing gifts.
 There was a crown made from leaves, as well as a necklace, and ring.
 Everyone was smiling at me as the crown was placed atop my head while I was desperate for it all to stop.